Travel guide Emilia-Romagna

 Services / On site

-Emilia-Romagna attracts visitors to its famous cities: Bologna, with its porticoes and high medieval towers, but also its art and craft fairs; Parma, the city of gastronomy; Modena, with its balsamic vinegar and Ferrari and Lamborghini cars; Ravenna and its mosaics; Rimini, with its beaches and discos...
-Historical cities and seaside resorts that do not overshadow the entire heritage of this territory.
-An unsuspected richness that, unfortunately, was put at risk in May 2023, following the devastating floods.
-The historic floods and landslides have caused fourteen deaths.
-A region of resilience, which opens its doors to you all the more.
-Let's take a look at the varied landscapes, the rich historical past, and the culinary specialties that are not limited to the famous Parmesan cheese, Parma ham and balsamic vinegar!
+First and foremost, Emilia-Romagna attracts visitors to its famous cities: Bologna, with its porticoes and high medieval towers, but also its arts and crafts fairs; Parma, the city of gastronomy; Modena, with its balsamic vinegar and Ferrari and Lamborghini racing cars; Ravenna and its mosaics; Rimini, with its beaches and discos...
+These historic cities and seaside resorts cannot overshadow the region's overall heritage.
+An unsuspected wealth which, unfortunately, was put to the test in May 2023, following the devastating floods.
+Historic floods and landslides claimed fourteen lives.
+It's a resilient region, and all the more reason to open its doors to you.
+Let's take a tour of the region's varied landscapes, rich history and culinary specialties that go beyond the famous Parmesan cheese, Parma ham and balsamic vinegar!

 In Emilia Romagna, balsamic vinegar is grown like wine, that is, with great care.
 Around Modena and Reggio Emilia, the production of traditional balsamic is strictly controlled.
 It is made from cooked grape must and aged in wooden barrels for at least twelve years, a true luxury product!